 of religion on Barsoom).

-bit carried away at points.
-It's a fun bit of gamesmanship,
+I'm getting a bit carried away at points.
+It's a fun bit of

-effort into manufacturing his Barsoomian language, and using
+of time and effort into manufacturing his Barsoomian language, and using

 it consistently and reliably.
 Burroughs was big on notes and world building,

 and he was hardly reckless in doing so.
 He created not just

 a Barsoomian language, but a fairly full vocabulary for Mangani and Pal-Ul-Don,

 He created elaborate glossaries or dictionaries for both Pal-Ul-Don and